GlobeletJS/tile-stencil/README.md

 Load a MapLibre style document and parse it into Javascript functions

-[MapLibre style documents][] describe how a map should be drawn.
+[MapLibre style documents][MapLibre style] describe how a map should be drawn.
 The document begins with input information, such as:
 - [Data sources][] to be used (tiles, GeoJSON, etc.)
 - Where to get [sprites][]  (small images used as labels)

-Then, it specifies a list of [layers][], in the order in which they should be drawn.
+Then, it specifies a list of [layers][layer], in the order in which they should be drawn.
 Layers further down the list are drawn on top of the earlier layers.
 For each layer, the style document describes:
 - Which data source to use